Equinor ASA – Annual report – 31 December 2025

 Estimating future cash flows involves complexity, as it requires considering assumptions from Equinor’s, market participants’ and other external sources’ assumptions about the future and discounting them to present value.
 In order to establish relevant future cash flows, impairment testing requires long-term assumptions to be made concerning a number of economic factors such as future market prices, refinery margins, foreign currency exchange rates, future output, discount rates, impact of the timing of tax incentive regulations, and political and country risk among others.
 These long-term assumptions for major economic factors are made at a group level, and involve a high degree of reasoned judgement.
 This judgement is also required, in determining other relevant factors such as forward price curves, in estimating production outputs, and in determining the ultimate terminal value of an asset.

 For impairment purposes, the asset’s carrying amount is compared to its recoverable amount.
+The recoverable amount is established based on a value in use approach unless otherwise stated below the table.
 The table below describes, per area, the Producing and development assets being impaired/(reversed), net impairment/(reversal), and the carrying amount after impairment.

 Exploration & Production Norway

-In 2023, the net impairment mainly related to reduced expected reserves on a producing asset on the Norwegian Continental Shelf.
-In 2022, the net impairment reversal was mainly caused by increased price estimates and changed gas export strategy.
+In 2023, the impairment mainly related to reduced expected reserves on a producing asset on the Norwegian Continental Shelf.

 Exploration & Production USA – offshore